Programming Notes

 invoke(messages)sends full message history + tool schemas to the API

-AIMessage.tool_callslist of tool calls the LLM wants executed
+AIMessage.tool_callslist of tool calls the LLM wants executed; empty when the LLM is done

-messages[]the LLM's entire working memory, grows with every exchange
+messages[]the LLM's entire working memory, sent in full on every invoke() call

 0 comments: